Wednesday, August 24, 2011

 In every other artistic medium such as film, dance, fine arts, or graphic design, the path beyond entry-level competence is still very much through academic institutions.
 Music seems to be the only medium in which independent artists are at no disadvantage, and may even hold an advantage, for possessing little formal training or acquired expertise.
 Most would argue that this is a good thing, and I don't disagree myself, but such institutions at least provide some measure of objectivity.
 There are too many musicians itching to get ahead, and in the absence of an objective system for ranking the music itself, one will inevitably arise based on other criteria: image, ideology, personal connections, and so forth.
 And one has.

 But who would argue?
 We support this scene and trust the indie labels to bring us the best music out there, yet we're given very little transparency regarding how they go about doing it, and most of us don't bother to ask.
-On top of that, if objective standards just don't exist, then there is little reason for them not to sign their friends and ideological compatriots.
+On top of that, if objective standards just don't exist, then there's little reason for them not to sign their friends and ideological compatriots.
 In fact, some respected labels like Sounds Familyre and Kill Rock Stars virtually declare such to be their mission statements.
-In other artistic media, the process of selecting independent artists for exposure is a weighty task often reserved for impartial juries.
+In other artistic mediums, the process of selecting independent artists for exposure is a weighty task often reserved for impartial juries.
 In indie rock, though, it's a simple matter of going to a party and looking around the room.

 I'm reminded of a Simpsons episode in which a representative from a soulless toy company assures Lisa that all the profits go to benefit children, only to then follow with a disclaimer that, well, we're all somebody's child.
 Similarly, if you're in a scene that's all about supporting independent musicians, and everyone you know is an independent musician, how can you ever be criticised for being good to your friends?
 It's altruism, not favouritism or parochialism, and all of us in this scene have internalised this mentality to some degree.
 In indie rock, being who we are and doing what comes naturally to us are celebrated as noble qualities in their own right.